 Dahn earned graduate degrees in composition from the University of Iowa and Western Michigan University.
-After serving eight years at Northwestern College (IA), Dahn joined the faculty at the University of Utah in 2015.
+After serving eight years at Northwestern College (IA), Dahn joined the music faculty at the University of Utah in 2015.
 In addition, he is co–founder and co–artistic director of Ensemble Périphérie, and also serves on the Board of Directors of the League of Composers/ISCM.

 In the fall of 2015, I took a new Visiting Assistant Professor position at the University of Utah, teaching courses in music theory and composition.

 Hypallage, written for the 2015 Rapido!
 Composition Contest, has advanced to the Semi–Final round and will be premiered by the Detroit Chamber Winds & Strings on November 15, 2015.

 Traces will be performed by pianist Daniel Koppelman at the National Society of Composers, Inc. Conference at the University of Florida in November 2015.

 Buffalo Dance for alto saxophone and piano was named winner of the 6th Biennial J.D.
 Robb International Composers’ Competition 2014.
 Originally written for world renowned saxophonist Kenneth Tse, Buffalo Dance will be featured on the 2015 J.D.
 Robb Composers’ Symposium at the University of New Mexico on March 22–25, 2015.
 Update: A recording of the performance by saxophonist Dustin Hunter and pianist Tzufeng Liu is now available here.